JakeRoggenbuck/JakeRoggenbuck.github.io/content/projects/auto-clock-speed.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    get            Get a specific value or status help           Prints this message or the help of the given subcommand(s) interactive    Interactive mode for auto clock speed commands monitor        Monitor each cpu, it's min, max, and current speed, along with the governor run            Run the daemon, this checks and edit your cpu's speed
+    daemon         Controls interaction with a running daemon get            Get a specific value or status help           Prints this message or the help of the given subcommand(s) initconfig     Initialize config
+    interactive    Interactive mode for auto clock speed commands monitor        Monitor each cpu, it's min, max, and current speed, along with the governor run            Run the daemon, this checks and edit your cpu's speed